 Most people don’t pay a Medicare Part A premium, but some people do.
 If you need to pay a premium for Medicare Part A, make sure you enroll when you were first eligible.
 If you don’t, you may have to pay a separate late-enrollment penalty for Part A when you do sign up.

 Obamacare expands Medicare coverage in a few important ways:

 Costs in the Medicare Part D coverage gap

 The Medicare Part D coverage gap is the temporary limit on what your Medicare Part D Prescription Drug Plan pays for prescription drugs.
-Beneficiaries enter the coverage gap once they and their plans have spent a certain combined amount on covered drugs.
+Beneficiaries enter the coverage gap once they and their plans have spent a certain combined amount on covered prescription drugs.
 While beneficiaries were previously responsible for 100% of prescription drug costs in the coverage gap, the Affordable Care Act reduces these costs through manufacturer discounts and government subsidies.
-Beneficiaries who enter the coverage gap will be responsible for a smaller portion of covered drug costs every year until the coverage gap, also known as the donut hole, is closed in 2020.
+Beneficiaries who enter the coverage gap will be responsible for a smaller portion of covered prescription drug costs every year until the coverage gap, also known as the donut hole, is closed in 2020.

 Medicare preventive services

 Certain Medicare Part B services may now be completely covered for Medicare beneficiaries; this includes, but isn’t limited to: